Zostavax Side Effects

 Necrotizing retinitis can cause pain, floaters, flashes, blurred vision, and redness of the eye.

 If not treated, keratitis can cause permanent vision loss.

 Researchers at the University of Missouri have also linked the shingles vaccine to keratitis, an inflammation of the cornea.
 They found 20 cases of keratitis within one month of patients receiving the chickenpox and shingles vaccinations.

 Keratitis can cause pain, redness, excess tears, blurred or decreased vision, and difficulty opening eyes.
 If not treated, it can cause permanent vision loss.

-Lawsuits allege that the Zostavax vaccine resulted in even more serious complications than those recognized by the FDA above.
-These include dizziness, blurred vision, blindness, liver failure, brain damage, paralysis, and even death.
+Lawsuits allege that the Zostavax vaccine resulted in even more serious complications than those recognized by the FDA above, including death.
+These include:

 These complications echo what the adverse event data for the shingles vaccine says.
 One complaint states that between 1990 and September 1, 2015, 1,141 reports (including 90 deaths) were made to the Vaccine Adverse Events Reporting System for shingles vaccines.

 Lawsuits filed against Merck accuse the company of failing to warn of the vaccination’s potential side effects, and of “intentionally, willfully, and knowingly misrepresenting” its safety.